30 ESSENTIAL QUESTIONS

 17. Will Velop drain my battery faster?

-Developing and encoding video is a 'heavy lift' for the phone’s processor.
-You may notice more draw than a standard photo app.
+Developing and encoding video is a 'heavy lift' for your device’s processor.
+You may notice more draw than a typical camera app.

 18. Can I share a Velop Video easily?